robmasocco/AOS-TAG/ideas.md

 When a sender comes it locks its semaphore as reader, checks the pointer, does its thing and unlocks the semaphore as reader.
 This way, if an instance is being accessed by a thread that *could* block, according to the specification we do not try to remove it, but if it is being accessed by a thread that *won't* block, we shall wait a bit.

-Things are a little bit different when adding an instance: at first, the bitmask is atomically checked for a free spot, then the adder thread locks both rw_sems as writer since being the pointer *NULL*, eventual readers/writers would almost immediately get out, then sets the pointer to that of a new instance struct.
+Things are a little bit different when adding an instance: at first, if the key is not in the BST, the bitmask is atomically checked for a free spot, then the adder thread locks both rw_sems as writer since being the pointer *NULL*, eventual readers/writers would almost immediately get out, then sets the pointer to that of a new instance struct.
 The BST is kept locked during this in order to avoid adding a same key possibly multiple times.
+Of course, if just a *tag_get(TAG_OPEN)* is requested, only the initial BST search step is performed.

 Also, threads that come from the VFS while doing an *open* must synchronize with *adders* and *removers* to take a snapshot of each instance before it fades away.
 This can be accomplished by trylocking the senders rw_sem and checking the instance pointer, as will be explained later on.